genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_appendix_3_2022.md

 For normal jobs, please write down the line for the execution of GENESIS.
 ```bash
 mpiexec -stdout run_fep1.out ${bindir}/spdyn inp
 ```

-Although not as fast, GENESIS 1.5.1 and later versions work on Fugaku.
-If you would like to use the versions,  `--host=Fugaku`  should be used for configure, however, only `--enable-single/double` are available in the versions.
+Although not as fast as the optimized version, GENESIS 1.5.1 and later are compatible with Fugaku.
+If you wish to use these versions, please specify `--host=Fugaku` during configuration.
+Note, however, that only `--enable-single` or `--enable-double` are available in these versions, whereas `--enable-mixed` is not supported.

 *Written by Chigusa Kobayashi@RIKEN Center for Computational Science\
 July 29, 2022*